 Searching for something exciting to make for dinner tonight?
 Look no further than chicken al pastor!
 This smoky, fruity, zesty, and slightly spicy meal combines marinated and seared chicken thighs with caramelized pineapple chunks.
 It’s an incredible Mexican-inspired meal that’s perfect for tacos!

-Inspired by classic Al pastor, this version mimics the classic but swaps it out for chicken.
+Inspired by my classic Al pastor, this version mimics the classic but swaps it out for chicken.
 Oh, and it is a copycat of the popular Chipotle Al pastor chicken!

 Why you’ll love this chicken al pastor recipe

 - A celebration of flavor.
-Like carne asada or barbacoa, this recipe celebrates the best of Mexican flavors, with fruity and vibrant pineapple, smoky achiote paste, and guajillo powder being the stars of the marinade.
+Like my carne asada or barbacoa, this recipe celebrates the best of Mexican flavors, with fruity and vibrant pineapple, smoky achiote paste, and guajillo powder being the stars of the marinade.
 These ingredients, along with a handful of others, work together to infuse the chicken thighs with a beautiful balance of sweet, earthy, and spicy flavors.

 While you can find most of these ingredients at any major grocery store, some may be easier to find in Mexican grocers or Latin markets.
 This is what you need: